rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. admonition:: Space

     ..

 .. js:function:: set(id, key, value)   Boolean

-	:param String id:
+	:param String id: The id of the unit
+	:param String key: The name of the unit property which is changed
+	:param Mixed value: The new value of the unit property

 .. raw:: html

-		The id of the unit
-	:param String key:

 .. raw:: html

-		The name of the unit property which is changed
-	:param Mixed value:
+	Store the given key value pair in the configuration of the specified unit and updates the editor window

 .. raw:: html

-		The new value of the unit property

-Store the given key value pair in the configuration of the specified unit and updates the editor window
+	<br><br>